Alaska Mechanical Continuing Education

 Alaska 16 Hour Mechanical Administrator Package

 This package is made for Mechanical Administrators who need continuing education and covers the UPC and the IMC.
-Since you can take both UPC and IMC content, and many Mechanical Administrators are also licensed Plumbers, we have included both of the most recent code updates in this course.
 This 16 hour package includes:

 The courses in this package are approved with the State of Alaska to meet your continuing education requirements for your Mechanical Administrator License!

 AK Dept. of Labor Course IDs: 18890, 19344, 19645

 This Alaska-approved course provides eight hours of required content on code changes to the 2021 Uniform Plumbing Code.